Generic Name: vancomycin hydrochloride

-Vancomycin Hydrochloride Capsules, USP are indicated for the treatment of C. difficile-associated diarrhea.
+Vancomycin hydrochloride capsules, USP are indicated for the treatment of C. difficile-associated diarrhea.
 Vancomycin hydrochloride capsules, USP are also used for the treatment of enterocolitis caused by Staphylococcus aureus (including methicillin-resistant strains).
-Parenteral administration of vancomycin is not effective for the above infections; therefore, vancomycin hydrochloride, USP must be given orally for these infections.
+Parenteral administration of vancomycin is not effective for the above infections; therefore, Vancomycin hydrochloride capsules, USP must be given orally for these infections.

-Orally administered vancomycin hydrochloride is not effective for other types of infections.
+Orally administered vancomycin is not effective for other types of infections.

-To reduce the development of drug-resistant bacteria and maintain the effectiveness of vancomycin hydrochloride, USP and other antibacterial drugs, vancomycin hydrochloride, USP should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Vancomycin hydrochloride capsules, USP and other antibacterial drugs, Vancomycin hydrochloride capsules, USP should be used only to treat infections that are proven or strongly suspected to be caused by susceptible bacteria.
 When culture and susceptibility information are available, they should be considered in selecting or modifying antibacterial therapy.
 In the absence of such data, local epidemiology and susceptibility patterns may contribute to the empiric selection of therapy.

 Vancomycin hydrochloride capsules are used in treating C. difficile-associated diarrhea and staphylococcal enterocolitis.

 - C. difficile-associated diarrhea: The recommended dose is 125 mg administered orally 4 times daily for 10 days.

 - Staphylococcal enterocolitis: Total daily dosage is 500 mg to 2 g administered orally in 3 or 4 divided doses for 7 to 10 days.

 3. DOSAGE FORMS AND STRENGTHS